Table of Contents

 The History Of SATA Hard Drives

-Parallel ATA (PATA) interface hard drives were the favored storage space in the computing industry prior to the introduction of SATA drives.
+Parallel ATA (PATA) interface hard drives were the favored storage space in the computing industry before the introduction of SATA drives.
 First introduced in 1986, these devices were much slower and more significant than their modern-day equivalent, the SATA hard disk.

-SATA Version 1.0: At 66 to 133 megabytes per second, PATA drives can write.
+SATA Version 1.0: PATA drives can write at 66 to 133 megabytes per second.
 As a comparison, SATA drives can write 600 megabytes per second.
 That was a six-fold increase in performance!

 SATA Version 2.0: A non-profit association of the world's leading computer firms, the Serial ATA Working Group, published the initial SATA drive standards in 2000.